ChommakornS/SEA605-606-Fatum-App/README.md

 ---

-## ✦ Testing
+## 🧪 Testing

-FATUM follows the **Testing Pyramid** — all unit and widget tests run without a device or Firebase connection.
+ꜰᴀᴛᴜᴍ follows the **Testing Pyramid** — all unit and widget tests run without a device or Firebase connection.

 ```bash
 flutter test   # Run all tests